What did the American Taxpayer Relief Act of 2012 do?

 Numerous tax cuts enacted between 2001 and 2010 were scheduled to expire after 2012, part of the “fiscal cliff” that threatened to cut short nascent recovery from the Great Recession.
 The expirations involved four tax acts:

-- Economic Growth and Tax Relief Reconciliation Act of 2001 (EGTRRA) phased in tax cuts for most taxpayers, but scheduled all of the cuts to expire after 2010 to avoid conflict with Senate rules (Joint Committee on Taxation 2001).
+- The Economic Growth and Tax Relief Reconciliation Act of 2001 (EGTRRA) phased in income tax cuts for most taxpayers but scheduled all of the cuts to expire after 2010 to avoid conflict with Senate rules (Joint Committee on Taxation 2001).

-- Jobs and Growth Tax Relief Reconciliation Act of 2003 accelerated the phase-in of some of EGTRRA’s provisions, but retained their expiration dates (Joint Committee on Taxation 2003).
+- The Jobs and Growth Tax Relief Reconciliation Act of 2003 accelerated the phase-in of some EGTRRA provisions, but retained their expiration dates and lowered tax rates on capital gains and qualifying dividends, also with sunset dates (Joint Committee on Taxation 2003).

 - The Tax Relief, Unemployment Insurance Reauthorization, and Job Creation Act of 2010 extended most provisions of those three acts through 2012 (Urban-Brookings Tax Policy Center 2010).

-The Tax Policy Center’s analysis of the scheduled expirations found that failure to extend them would have raised taxes by more than $500 billion in 2013—an average of almost $3,500 per household.
+The Tax Policy Center’s analysis of the scheduled expirations found that failure to extend them (including the temporary payroll tax cut) would have raised taxes by more than $500 billion in 2013—an average of almost $3,500 per household.
 Roughly 90 percent of Americans would have seen their tax bills rise (Williams et al. 2012).

-Congress passed the American Taxpayer Relief Act of 2012 (ATRA) early on January 1, 2013, to prevent most of the sun-setting tax cuts from expiring.
+Congress passed the American Taxpayer Relief Act of 2012 (ATRA) early on January 1, 2013, to prevent most of the sunsetting tax cuts from expiring.
 Most 2001 and 2003 income tax cuts were made permanent for all but the highest-income taxpayers.
-Three ARRA provisions were extended through 2017, while permanent changes to the estate tax and the alternative minimum tax reduced the number of people affected and indexed those provisions for inflation.
+ATRA extended three ARRA provisions through 2017, while permanent changes to the estate tax and the alternative minimum tax reduced the number of people affected and indexed those provisions for inflation.